-Governments are taking these actions because they know nature is important to people's lives; as nature declines, so does quality of life.
-But something is still very wrong with the current system: the UK is now one of the most nature depleted countries in the world, and people are noticing.
-Opinion polls consistently show people worry about nature loss and want the government to reverse it.
+Governments are taking these actions because they know nature is important to people's lives; as nature declines, so does quality of life.1 But something is still very wrong with the current system: the UK is now one of the most nature depleted countries in the world, and people are noticing.
+Opinion polls consistently show people worry about nature loss and want the government to reverse it.2

 Protecting nature has always been a second order priority for policy makers, behind achieving economic growth.
-This relative neglect has seen a halving of the country's biodiversity over the past few decades.
+This relative neglect has seen a halving of the country's It was this u

+the econom

+of the econom

+Nature must be valued as the essential economic asset it is." biodiversity over the past few decades.
 There is a blind spot arising from a failure to understand that a strong economy and healthy environment are two sides of the same coin.